shlinkio/shlink-docker-image/README.md

 Shlink docker image exposes port `8080` in order to interact with its HTTP interface.

-It also expects these two en vars be provided, in order to properly generate short URLs at runtime.
+It also expects these two env vars to be provided, in order to properly generate short URLs at runtime.

 * `SHORT_DOMAIN_HOST`: The custom short domain used for this shlink instance.
 For example **doma.in**.
 * `SHORT_DOMAIN_SCHEMA`: Either **http** or **https**.